senseiwells/ServerReplay/README.md

 }
 ```

-Here's a basic example with what you can do:
+Here's a basic example of what you can do:
 ```kt
 class ExampleMod: ModInitializer {
     override fun onInitialize() {